numbats/learnr/chapters/chapter2.md

 Now that we know how to use the `order()`, let's sort the first_ten_element data frame in ascending order of `atomic_no`, assign the sorted dataframe to `sorted_df`.

 <codeblock id="02_07_04">

+Hint:
+- Use order(first_ten_elements$atomic_no) to create positions.
+- Then, use 'positions' with square brackets: first_ten_elements[...]; can you fill in the ...?
+Don not forget that 'positions' indicates the order of the rows in the data frame.

 </codeblock>